apollographql/federation-subgraph-compatibility/README.md

     failOnWarning: false
     # Boolean flag to indicate whether any failing required functionality test should fail the script
     failOnRequired: false
+    # Working directory to run the action from.
+Should be relative from the root of the project.
+    workingDirectory: ''
 ```

 ## Known Limitations